 For out of hour’s snow and ice clearance on all squares please contact below:

+Soft FM On-call Manager 07425117047

 Procedure - Outside normal working hours including Bank Holidays and University Christmas shutdown

 On-Call

 When the temperature is predicted to be below 0oc or snow is forecasted, the Deputy Grounds Manager will, if necessary, put members of the Grounds Section ‘On-Call’.
 The on-call period will cover 24/7 outside of the Grounds team’s normal working hours.